ncoudray/DeepPATH/DeepPATH_code/README.md

 ## 0.1 Tile the svs slide images

-Example of qsub script to submit this script on Phoenix cluster (python 2.7 used):
+Example of script to submit this script on a SGE cluster (python 2.7 used):

 ```shell
 #!/bin/tcsh